The Basics Part 2: Your Buying Paths & Next Steps

 At closing, the deed restriction is recorded, and any program funding is applied if applicable.

-Waiting until the last minute to gather your documents
+Delayed documentation: Waiting until the last minute to gather your necessary paperwork.

-Submitting bank statements or pay stubs with missing or hard-to-read pages
+Unreadable files: Submitting bank statements or pay stubs with missing or blurry pages.

-Assuming a property is eligible without confirming it first (common with buy-down programs)
+Property assumptions: Assuming a home is eligible for a program without confirming it first.

 Choose the next move that fits you.